The Gunny Sack

 bone-in ham in slow cooker

-Step Two: Place to Slow Cooker
+Step Two: Place in Crockpot

 Transfer the ham to the crockpot with the cut side down.
 This smoked, bone-in butt portion ham weighed just over seven pounds and fit perfectly into my crockpot.